 When I first listened to this album my reaction was mixed.
 There were a couple pieces I loved, but I wanted more of the Lost World theme and I found a lot of the music dull.
 On further listens my opinion has changed tremendously.
 A couple moments are still dull, but overall I love the dark, savage atmosphere William used.
 The action has repetitive drumbeats, but the composer doesn’t slouch, making sure to put in all kinds of dissonant twists and turns with the orchestra to keep listeners entertained.

-For anyone who’s interested, there’s a complete score from La-La Land.
-Unlike the previous film there is plenty of previously unreleased material and a lot of it sounds pretty cool, though all the real highlights have already been released.
+For anyone who is interested, there’s a complete score from La-La Land.
+Unlike the previous film there is plenty of previously unreleased material and a lot of it sounds pretty cool, though all the real highlights had already been released.

 Final Rating: 8/10

 - Malcolm’s Journey (5:44)

 - The Hunt (3:30)